 The cash balances of substantially all funds are pooled and invested by the County Finance Director for the purpose of increasing earnings through investment activities.
+Investments are reported at their fair value at December 31, 2016.
+A market approach is used to value all investments other than external investment pools, which are measured at the net asset value.
 Pursuant to Minn.
-Stat. § 385.07, investment earnings on cash and pooled investments are credited to the General Fund.
-Pooled investment earnings for 2015 were \$129,718.
+Stat. § 385.07, investmentearnings on cash and pooled investments are credited to the General Fund.
+Pooled investment earnings for 2016 were \$136,220.